eyao06/upc-server/README.md

 * Latest version of npm
 * A computer (I used Windows)
-* A Android device with 6.0 or higher
 * MongoDB (Database)
 * Express
 * React and React-Native